Nationals vs. Tigers Player Props Betting Odds

 |0

-- Luis Garcia has 39 hits with five doubles, a triple, three home runs, 11 walks and 17 RBI.
-He's also stolen two bases.
+- Jeimer Candelario has 43 hits with 13 doubles, a triple, six home runs, 12 walks and 19 RBI.

 |Opponent